mirisuzanne/miriamsuzanne/content/2012/10/05/slsa-followup.rst

   and I went.
   This was not a reasonable thing to do.

-A whirlwind of digital humanities
+A Whirlwind of Digital Humanities
 =================================

 After submitting on a whim,